 A clinical trial to compare how effective and safe crovalimab is in comparison to eculizumab in people with paroxysmal nocturnal hemoglobinuria (PNH) not previously treated with complement inhibitors.

-A Phase III Study Evaluating The Efficacy And Safety Of Crovalimab Versus Eculizumab In Adult And Adolescent Participants With Paroxysmal Nocturnal Hemoglobinuria (PNH) Not Previously Treated With Complement Inhibitors.
+A Phase III Study Evaluating the Efficacy and Safety of Crovalimab Versus Eculizumab in Participants With Paroxysmal Nocturnal Hemoglobinuria (PNH) Not Previously Treated With Complement Inhibitors.

 • Autoimmune Disorder